aodelta/AbsynthiumSuggestAdmin/README.md

 	   }
     }

-Now, run the *cmd_compile_ts.bat*.
+Now, run the *cmd_compile_ts.bat*.\
-If everything compile, well done
+If everything compiles fine, well done\
-Otherwise, try to solve the rpoblem with the error given.
-If you can't solve it, send your problem precisely there : https://github.com/aodelta/AbsynthiumSuggestAdmin/issues
+Otherwise, try to solve the problem with the error given. \
+If you can't solve it, send your problem precisely there: https://github.com/aodelta/AbsynthiumSuggestAdmin/issues

 ## Run